-Warning -
+Warning

-Be certain that only one instance of the FLEXIm license manager will start on the server machine with respect to any RSI product license file.
-If an instance of FLEXIm license manager service is already running for an RSI product on this same license server machine, installing a second instance of the FLEXIm service for an RSI product under a different name can cause a conflict when Windows is loaded.
-(To resolve such a conflict, quickly stop all but one of the conflicting FLEXIm services immediately after logging on to that Windows license server machine.)
+Be certain that only one instance of the FLEXIm license manager will start on the server machine for any RSI product license file.
+If an instance of FLEXIm license manager service is already running for an RSI product on this same license server, installing a second instance of the FLEXIm service for an RSI product under a different name can cause a conflict when Windows is loaded.
+(To resolve such a conflict, quickly stop all but one of the conflicting FLEXIm services immediately after logging on to that Windows license server.)